 Admire the lake

-Llyn Tegid is an expansive lake sandwiched between Snowdonia and the Berwyn mountains, overlooked by its own mini-massif: the Arenig mountains.
+Llyn Tegid is an expansive lake sandwiched between Eryri (Snowdonia) and the Berwyn mountains, overlooked by its own mini-massif: the Arenig mountains.
 It's the biggest natural lake in Wales, measuring around 5km long and 1km wide.

-As well as being pretty to look at, it's a great spot for a whole variety of watersports including canoeing, kayaking, sailing, windsurfing, wild swimming – anything that’s not motor-powered, basically.
+As well as being pretty to look at, it's a great spot for a whole variety of watersports including canoeing, kayaking, sailing and windsurfing – anything that’s not motor-powered, basically.

 Climb a mountain